 -

-After pregnancy, many women choose to reintroduce metabolism-supporting blends like All Day Slimming Tea as part of a postpartum wellness routine.
-But while expecting, it’s best to focus only on safe, gentle options.
+After childbirth, many women reintroduce gentle metabolism-supporting blends like All Day Slimming Tea as part of a postpartum wellness plan but not before delivery.

 Safe Alternatives Beyond Herbal Tea